 Aplastic anemia refers to when your bone marrow isn’t able to create enough new blood cells for your body to function as it should.

 Similarly, myelodysplastic syndromes (MDS) refer to when the blood cells are poorly formed or fail to function properly, usually when something disrupts their development.
-MDS can develop into acute leukemia.
+MDS can develop into cancer.

 These rare and serious blood conditions may occur due to exposure to toxic chemicals — like the contaminants in the water at Camp Lejeune — that cause bone marrow damage.